-2.18 Segment information
+2.16 Segment information

-The Board of Directors of the Company takes decision in respect of allocation of resources and assesses the performance basis the report/information provided by functional heads and are thus considered to be Chief Operating Decision Maker.
+The Board of Directors of the Company takes decision in respect of allocation of resources and assesses the performance basis the report/ information provided by functional heads and are thus considered to be Chief Operating Decision Maker.

 Based on the Company's business model, Medical and Healthcare services have been considered as a single business segment for the purpose of making decision on allocation of resources and assessing its performance.
-Accordingly, there are no separate reportable segments in accordance with the requirements of Ind AS 108 'Operating segment' and hence, there are no additional disclosures to be provided other than those already provided in the financial statements.
-Presently, the Company's operations are predominantly confined in India.
-There are no individual customer contributing more than 10% of Company's total revenue.
-All noncurrent assets other than financial instruments of the Company are located in India.
+Accordingly, there are no separate reportable segments in accordance with the requirements of Ind AS 108 'Operating segment' and hence, there are no additional disclosures to be provided other than those already provided in the consolidated financial statements.

-2.19 Due to Micro and Small Enterprises
+2.17 Due to Micro and Small Enterprises